younhenry/Data-analysis-Pe-mp-2024/README.txt

 *If you run the script for the first time, time-consuming outputs like models will be saved in the same folder as the script so you don't have to re-run them everytime.

-*If you don't need to run the code but simply look at it and its outputs, a knitted html document allows to visualize that without running anything.
+*If you don't need to run the code but simply look at it and its outputs, a knitted html document allows to visualize that without on a web browser running anything.